 - a.
 Go to Settings > Security.

 - b.
 Click the Containers Policy tab and then click Edit.

 - c.
 Add scope for host with containers.

-You can define a narrow scope with specific label values or a broad scope that encompasses all workloads.
-For more information, see "Ruleset Scope" in the Security Policy Guide.
+You can define a narrow scope with specific label values or a broad scope that encompasses all workloads, as shown in the two examples below: